 Ricky aged 15... and now (Photo: Harry Potts)

 Hatton & Maywether press conference (Photo: Harry Potts)

 Hatton suffered a career first defeat against Floyd Mayweather Jr. in an attempt to win the WBC, Ring, and lineal welterweight titles.
 This defeat took a severe toll on Hatton's well-being, as did a second defeat in 2009 when he lost his IBO, Ring, and lineal light-welterweight titles to Manny Pacquiao.
 In 2011, Hatton announced his retirement from the sport, but in 2012, more than three years after his last fight, he confirmed his comeback.
 A loss to Vyacheslav Senchenko in his first match back prompted Hatton to immediately announce his final retirement.

 "Photographing Ricky Hatton was a real privilege and taught me a lot about working on a live shoot.
 Watching Ricky sparring with the young up and coming boxers was fascinating.
 Animated and focused in the ring and reserved and quiet outside the ring, Ricky was really easy to talk to and direct for the photographs.
 We used the available light in the gym for the majority of the photography and studio flash for the final showcase image of Ricky sat in the corner of the ring.
 After initial nerves, my experience of working under pressure was extremely positive - I'm look forward to the next challenge."

-“I jumped at the chance of being involved in this great project.
-It was a pleasure to invite these talented young people to the gym to do the photography.
-They did a great job… the photos are brilliant.” – Ricky Hatton
+It was a pleasure to invite these talented young people into the gym, they did a great job… the photos look brilliant – Ricky Hatton